HermannJoel/SQL/README.md

 # SQL-for-data-Analysis
-SQL queries for data analysis
+This repository is to showcose my SQL skills